jlocatis/jlocatis.github.io/_posts/2017-04-05-react-setup-part2.md

 image: react.png
 ---

-In this tutorial I will cover getting your React site up and running from a server so you can begin serving your react code to your browser.
+In this tutorial I will cover getting your React site up and running from a server so you can begin serving your react code to a browser.
 I will also give you the tools you need to finish creating the near _perfect_ dev environment for your React apps.

 <div class="img-container"><img src="{{ "/assets/preview_images/reactjspt2.jpg" | relative_url }}" alt="ReactJS Logo" class="article-image"></div>